psteckman/EE444_CO2_InSuit_Sensor/README.md

 then the command would be
 `cd C:\EE444_CO2_Insuit_Sensor\WebApp\`.
 4. Install the required Node.js modules by typing and executing the following command:
-`npm install express serialport socket.io`
+`npm install express serialport socket.io ya-csv`
 5. Get a list of the current devices by executing the command `node list_serial.js`
 6. A list of COM devices will appear.
 Note the one that is identified as the bluetooth module.
 7. Execute the command `node server.js COMX`, replacing X with the COM #